 Request for Proposals

-- Healthcare: Healthcare facilities including hospitals and psychiatric facilities, caregiving spaces, and elder care facilities.
+- Healing: Healthcare facilities including hospitals and psychiatric facilities, caregiving spaces, and elder care facilities.

-The exhibition will present and contextualize these proposals.
-Chosen teams will be required to represent their project in mediums that could include architectural renderings and drawings, period and contemporary photographs, digital media, and three-dimensional models.
+The exhibition, opening in February 2022, will present and contextualize these proposals.
+Chosen teams will be required to represent their project in mediums that could include but are not limited to architectural renderings and drawings, period and contemporary photographs, digital media, and three-dimensional models.
 All content will be developed in consultation with exhibition curators and designer.

-Team must be multidisciplinary and include non-architects (including, potentially, psychologists, health care experts, and social scientists).
-The Center for Architecture encourages teams that include organizations that have experience working with architects and planners, and intergenerational teams.
+- Team must be multidisciplinary and include non-architects (including, potentially, psychologists, health care experts, and social scientists).

-Teams must submit one landscape-oriented, 11”x17”, 10-page PDF portfolio (6MB maximum).
+Teams must submit one landscape-oriented, 11”x17”, 10-page PDF submission (6MB maximum).
 PDFs that do not conform to this format will be disqualified.

-- A statement of interest that addresses a design philosophy and approach for accessibility and an adherence to the ethos of Universal Design and barrier-free environments.
+- A statement of interest that addresses a design philosophy, an approach to accessibility, and an adherence to the ethos of Universal Design and barrier-free environments.

 - A description of a potential project or projects for exploration.

-All entries will be reviewed by a jury via digital projection.
+All entries will be reviewed by a jury digitally.